reevoo/rspec-mail-matchers/README.md

 These are some RSpec matchers to be used with the [Mail gem](https://github.com/mikel/mail).

-The mail gem allready includes some rspec matchers but these are for if you want to use the expect syntax in your specs.
+The mail gem already includes some rspec matchers but these are for if you want to use the expect syntax in your specs.

 You can make assertions against a specific Mail::Message, but there is no functionality for finding the message for you like the included matchers.